 In response to Japan’s surprise attack on Pearl Harbor, our federal government uprooted approximately twenty-two thousand Canadian citizens of Japanese descent, denied them their civil liberties, and excluded them from the B.C. coast, sending them to prison camps in the interior of the province as well as to other sites as far away as Angler, Ontario.
 These policies were clearly racist in origin, in that Italian Canadian families and German Canadian families did not have to endure similar mass relocations or losses of property at the time.
 Yet this was not the first time the Canadian government had mistreated its civilians; during WWI, with the enactment of the War Measures Act, approximately five thousand Ukrainian Canadians had been imprisoned at twenty-four internment camps across the country, including one in Vernon, B.C., and another in Spirit Lake, Quebec where eighty-one women and one hundred and fifty-six children were interned along with the men.

 In 1942, my parents moved to British Columbia so that their knowledge of Japanese language and culture could be used in support of the evacuees who had lost their homes and livelihood on the West Coast.
 In this way, they were able to minister to, and advocate for, Canadians of Japanese ancestry who were living under harsh conditions imposed on them by the provincial and federal governments.
-After arriving in Salmon Arm, B.C. (my birthplace) with my mother and two brothers, my father made frequent visits to Japanese Canadian families living in the so-called “self-support” settlements in the area.
+After arriving in Salmon Arm, B.C. with my mother and two brothers, my father made frequent visits to Japanese Canadian families living in the so-called “self-support” settlements in the area.
 He also travelled to the road camps in the mountains between Sicamous and Revelstoke where young men and fathers from those families were being employed as forced labour.
-In December 1944, my father was transferred to New Denver, B.C. for an additional two years of service among the Japanese Canadians imprisoned there.
+In December 1944, my father was transferred to Slocan City and New Denver, B.C. for an additional two years of service among the Japanese Canadians imprisoned in that area.
 Then in 1946, with the forced dispersal of internees east of the Rockies, my parents and family returned to Ontario.